 AHRC Collaborative Doctoral Partnerships (CDPs) at MOLA

-From October 2020 we are supporting three new research students a year to study for a PhD at a UK university, co-supervised by members of our staff.
+From October 2020 we are supporting new research students to study for a PhD at a UK university, co-supervised by members of our staff.
 Through the Arts and Humanities Research Council’s (AHRC) Collaborative Doctoral Partnership (CDP) award we hope to develop future leaders, specialists and advocates for archaeology, as well as extend our strong record for academic collaboration and engagement.

 We are now accepting outline project proposals from UK university supervisors to be co-developed with our staff.
-Following a selection process, three CDP projects will be advertised to potential doctoral students next spring, and successful candidates will begin their studentships in October 2021.
-This will be the second of three annual cohorts of PhD research students, and a further call for studentship projects will be announced in summer 2021.
+Following a selection process, two CDP projects will be advertised to potential doctoral students next spring, and successful candidates will begin their studentships in October 2022.
+This will be the third of four annual cohorts of PhD research students, and a further call for studentship projects will be announced in summer 2022.

 We are particularly keen to encourage project proposals that address our three key research themes: